 Despite the language barrier, it was a memorable night.
 I learned to play a traditional Korean game, got to see what Chinese New Year was all about, saw the inside of a Korean home, ate new but delicious food and deepened my friendship with my colleague who became a close friend.

 Twelve years later, it’s still one of my favorite memories of my time in S. Korea, thank you Jieung!
 So just because someone doesn’t celebrate Christmas doesn’t mean they won’t appreciate it.
 It’s also a nice way to say thank you to a local friend/s who have probably helped you out on more than one occasion.
 It makes Christmas abroad easier to have more people around you.

 4. Buy a Gift for Yourself

 It is Christmas after all!
 I am a voracious reader, so I always buy a special book for myself in advance and save it for Christmas day.
 You can check out my favorite animal books for some inspiration.
 It’s my way of saying “Merry Christmas” to myself, and I thoroughly enjoy this present to myself.

-Time is our most precious resource and I have one tip for being happy while living abroad that surpasses all others in my opinion.
+Time is our most precious resource and my number one tip for being happy while living abroad that surpasses all others is to find a purpose.
 It especially applies at Christmas time.
 It could be volunteering at a homeless shelter to serve up a Christmas meal, or volunteering to walk dogs at an animal shelter.

 5. Do Something Fun